rajatrajputdev/ecommerce-price-prediction/README.md

 We use **Linear Regression**, a simple yet powerful algorithm, to predict yearly cost spending based on customer features.
 The model is trained using `scikit-learn` and evaluated for accuracy.

 ## Deployment
-This project can be deployed using:
+This project is deployed using:
 - **Streamlit Sharing:** Quick and easy deployment.
-- **Heroku:** Deploy with a Flask wrapper for production-ready applications.

 ## Contributing
 Contributions are welcome!
 Feel free to fork the repository, create a branch, and submit a pull request.